coders-school/good-practices/module1/03_principles.en.md

 ## Fail-fast

-Choke the program as soon as possible in case of problems.
-It's better than acting and crashing it over Undefined Behavior later.
+Stop the program as soon as possible in case of problems.
+It's better than it running and crashing due to Undefined Behavior later.
 Good luck finding the cause in that case.
 <!-- .element: class="fragment fade-in" -->

 ### Allowed things